Acer palmatum var. atropurpureum 'Bloodgood' - Japanese Maple

 Categories: Tree

-Bright red leaves in the spring mature to a rich purple-red color during the summer becoming a bright crimson in the fall.
+Bloodgoods have bright red leaves in the spring - maturing to a rich purple-red color during the summer - becoming a bright crimson in the fall.
 This sturdy, deciduous tree makes an excellent selection for nearly any landscape!
 A vigorous upright grower that becomes rounded with age.
 Small inconspicuous red flowers in spring followed by red fruit in early fall.
 This tree retains its color well even during summer heat.

-We offer Bloodgood 5' to 6' tall in a 20 gallon container.
+We offer single stem Bloodgood 5' to 6' tall in a 10 gallon container.

 More About Acer palmatum 'Bloodgood'